wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Dog Sneak Animations](https://www.nexusmods.com/newvegas/mods/96002) - Add Sneak Animations for Rex, Dogmeat and other dog companions so they can sneak with the player

-[Ragdolls](https://www.nexusmods.com/newvegas/mods/59147) & [Death Throes](https://www.nexusmods.com/newvegas/mods/81591?tab=description) - Improves the animations associated with all ragdoll physics.
+[Ragdolls](https://www.nexusmods.com/newvegas/mods/59147) & [Death Throes - Reactive Ragdolls](https://www.nexusmods.com/newvegas/mods/81591?tab=description) - Improves the animations associated with all ragdoll physics.
 - The following are designed to be placed in the following load order.
 - [NV Compatibility Skeleton](https://www.nexusmods.com/newvegas/mods/68776)
 - [Ragdolls](https://www.nexusmods.com/newvegas/mods/59147)